uptonking/note4yaoo/read-docs-react-p2-advanced-guides.md

 ## Fragments
 - A common pattern in React is for a component to *return multiple elements*.
   - A common pattern is for a component to return a list of children.
-- Fragments let you group a list of children without adding extra nodes to the DOM.
+- **Fragments let you group a list of children without adding extra nodes to the DOM**.
 - Fragments declared with the explicit `<React.Fragment>` syntax may have keys.
 - `key` is the only attribute that can be passed to `Fragment`.
 - In the future, we may add support for additional attributes, such as event handlers.